PaperPrototype/Intro-Coding-and-Computers/0 - Python/Lecture/english.md

     print("Hello")
 ```

-We made a function (called `print_hello_3_times`) that just groups some code.
-Now we can print "Hello" 3 times by just using the function.
-Change the code to use the function.
+We make a function called `print_hello_3_times` that just groups some code for us.

+To "use" the function we have to... well use it.
+Change the code to "use the function".

 ```py
 def print_hello_3_times():